mlzarathustra/ondes/README.md

  - an audio output system (e.g. speakers)

-There is no official packaging, so simply download or clone the project and run `gradle uberJar` to set up the jar for the shell scripts to run. (didn't I tell you it was under construction?)
+There is no official packaging, so simply download or clone the project and run `gradle uberJar` or use the `b` bash script to set up the jar for the shell scripts to run.

 ## tools
-Included are some tools to show you what JavaSound thinks your system looks like. (after you build the uberJar using `gradle uberJar`)
+Included are some tools to show you what JavaSound thinks your system looks like. (after you build the uberJar using `gradle uberJar` or the `b` bash script)

-If you're in a bash shell (including cygwin) you can use the below commands to run the tools.
+If you're in a bash shell (including [cygwin](http://cygwin.org/)) you can use the below commands to run the tools.
 If not, you can look at those files to figure out how to run the java class.

 `midiInfo` - shows MIDI devices and their transmitters and receivers.